iamhasanimam/mern-docker-implementation/README.md

 ## Step 6: Point Domain to ALB (Route 53)

-Final step - tell the world where `app.lauv.in` lives.
+Final step - tell the world where `docker-implementation.lauv.in` lives.

 ### 6.1 Open Route 53
 1. Search for **"Route 53"** in AWS Console